fivetran/fivetran_sdk/development-guide.md

 ### Batch Files
 - Each batch file is limited in size to 100MB.
 - Number of records in each batch file can vary depending on row size.
-- We only support CSV file format.
+- We only support .CSV file format.

 #### CSV
 - Fivetran creates batch files using `com.fasterxml.jackson.dataformat.csv.CsvSchema`, which by default doesn't consider backslash '\' an escape character.
 If you are reading the batch file then make sure that you do not consider backslash '\' an escape character.